 2025 Federal Government Shutdown

-Our federal government shut down at 12:01 AM on Wednesday, October 1, 2025, because the Republican majority in Congress has not passed a full government funding bill.
-Federal government shutdowns cause devastation across the country, hurting working families, damaging our economy, endangering our national security, and forcing our troops to potentially serve without pay.
+Our federal government shut down at 12:01 AM on Wednesday, October 1, 2025, because the Republican majority in Congress has not passed a full government funding bill and refuses to negotiate on a solution.
+Federal government shutdowns cause devastation across the country, hurting working families, damaging our economy, and endangering our national security.

 Rep. Underwood has voted repeatedly to avoid shutdowns and keep our government open with legislation that protects and supports our community in Illinois.
 During this shutdown, she remains focused on keeping critical services up and running for families in our district.

-Our office will remain fully open to serve constituents like you during the shutdown.
-We are here to help you with any questions or disruption caused by the shutdown and to help you navigate federal agencies.
-If you need assistance with federal issues, please click here or call our office at 630-549-2190.
+Our office will continue to serve constituents like you during the shutdown.
+We are here to help you with any questions or disruption caused by the shutdown and to make sure you have the information and support you need.
+If you need assistance with federal issues, please click here, or call our office at 630-549-2190.
 Our office also has information on mental health resources if you are experiencing added stress or hardship at this time.

 To stay updated on how the shutdown affects you and our work in the community, subscribe to our newsletter here.